Software Guide3 min read

 On the result tab, the Spontaneous Alternation panel displays the result of alternation analysis for the chosen specification.

-Press the calculation button, the alternation result is calculated and saved automatically.
+, the alternation result is calculated and saved automatically.

 The calculation is done for each trial.
 At the end of the result of the trial, a summary line is displayed with number of alternations and the alternation percentage.